Parrottrek Journal 2007

 have been in months.
 Don't get us wrong it has been great, but crazy at the same

-over the roof, and down the side of the house we found power and have made it
+the roof, and down the side of the house we found power which is always good.
+We

-home.
-We set up our inflatable jacuzzi under the enormous oak tree out back and
+set up our inflatable jacuzzi under the enormous oak tree out back and have

-have enjoyed many cool mornings and chilly evenings warming up in it.
-As you
+enjoyed many cool mornings and chilly evenings warming up in it.
+As you look up

-look up into the sprawling tree above you can see the American Flag wave through
+into the sprawling tree above, you can see the American Flag wave through the

 feeding in the bird feeder and bath.
 Bradley was even brave enough to float in his